-- The harbour features a shallow rock bottom, which makes it unusable for modern vessels.
-This fact led to Walvis Bay now becoming the centre of Namibian shipping industry.
+- Luderitz harbour features a shallow rock bottom, which makes it unusable for modern vessels.
+This fact led to Walvis Bay now becoming the centre Namibia's marine shipping industry.
 However, the addition of new quay allowed bigger fishing ships to dock at Luderitz.

-- Several cetaceans'species, mostly Haviside's dolphins, are often seen close to shore while bigger whales like southern right, pygmy right, minke, fin, humpback, are less common but slowly increasing in numbers.
+- Haviside's dolphins are often seen close to coast.
+Bigger whales (southern right, pygmy right, minke, fin, humpback) are less common but slowly increasing in numbers.

 Port Luderitz cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Luderitz, Namibia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.